Thames Conservancy: Second conservancy (1866)

 In August 1866 the conservancy inspected works between Oxford and Windsor and in October settled a table of tolls.
 Bell Weir Lock had collapsed in June and was rebuilt the following year.
 In 1868 tolls were placed on three of the four locks then above Oxford – St John's, Buscot and Pinkhill Locks.
 Rushey Lock was omitted and there were no tolls on the weirs.
 This reflects the poor state of navigation above Oxford.
 Some of the old locks on the rest of the river were still wooden pens and these were gradually renewed or replaced.
 Works completed in 1869 included the rebuilding of Romney Lock and the addition of a boat slide at Teddington.
 In 1870 Hambleden Lock and Benson Lock were rebuilt, followed by Day's Lock in 1871 and Godstow Lock in 1872.
 In the 1870s it is recorded that Teddington weir collapsed twice causing enormous damage.

 In 1872 the conservancy promised to reopen navigation between Radcot and Newbridge by repairing Rushey Lock but in 1874 recognised that they lacked the funds to meet the promise.
 There were regular complaints at this time about the poor state of river particularly in upper reaches and the persistence of sewage.

 Lock replacements continued with Shiplake and Cleeve in 1874, Caversham in 1875, Whitchurch in 1876 and Bell Weir in 1877.
 In 1883 the conservancy removed the lock at Chalmore Hole at Wallingford, after many years petitioning by residents of Wallingford for its retention.
 The weirs at Hambleden were built in 1884 and the public right of way across the river sustained by building the walkway.
 Bray Lock was rebuilt in 1885.

-The Thames Preservation Act 1885 was passed to enshrine the preservation of river for public recreation.
+The Thames Preservation Act 1885 (48 & 49 Vict. c.
+76) was passed to enshrine the preservation of river for public recreation.
 It prohibited shooting on the river which had become a cause of concern.
 The act noted "It is lawful for all persons for pleasure or profit to travel or to loiter upon any and every part or the river" (apart from private cuts).
 The river had become exceedingly popular for sport and leisure.
 Many regattas or "aquatic fetes" had been instigated and Jerome K. Jerome's Three Men in a Boat published in 1889 described a typical boating journey.